cklutzke/StaticTGC/README.md

   Make the page look decent on a phone
   Make the page look decent on a tablet or laptop Create a category page view page
-    It would be great if we could filter by department for items with no category or category == "Indie Games"
+    It would be great if we could filter by department for items with no category, or category == "Indie Games"

 Create config file that specifies a logo, site name, search facets, CSS styling Try setting up a config to limit all searches sitewide